waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Verified Clean Tiles**: Row 23, Row 24, Row 25, Row 27, Row 30.

 ## Current Status
-- Bird is at (15, 28).
-Facing: DOWN (Assumed).
+- Bird is at (15, 29).
+Facing: UP.
-- Target: Reach (15, 29) to get behind it.
+- Target: Make it face RIGHT by stepping on (17, 28), then catch from (14, 29).
-- Approach: Move to (15, 27) to confirm position and facing.
-Note: (15, 26) is noisy.
-Row 27 is clean.
+- Approach: Go around the wall via Row 23 to reach (17, 28).
+Row 23 is clean.

 ## Tile Mechanics
 - **FLOOR**: Passable.
 Clean ground.